Secretary of State for Defence (Spain)

-The Secretary of State for Defence (SEDEF) is the second-highest-ranking official in the Ministry of Defence of Spain.
-The SEDEF is a civilian which is appointed by the King with the advice of the Defence Minister.
-In spite of being the second authority of the Ministry, it is behind the Chief of the Defence Staff as far as military control is concerned.

-The duties of the SEDEF are related to management and control of the economic resources, the armament policy and the defence infraestructures.
+The secretary of state for defence (SEDEF) is the second-highest civilian official in the Ministry of Defence of Spain and is responsible for managing and controlling the Ministry's economic and technological resources, the armament policy and the defence infrastructures.

-The current Secretary of State for Defence, since May 11, 2022, is Ms. Amparo Valcarce, former Undersecretary of Defence.
+Although the secretary of state has the same administrative rank as the Chief of the Defence Staff, the SEDEF does not have military authority.
+The officeholder is appointed by the Monarch on the advice of the Minister of Defence.
+The current Secretary of State for Defence, since May 11, 2022, is Ms. Amparo Valcarce, former Under-Secretary of Defence.

 Functions

 The current functions are regulated by a Royal Decree of 2024, and are the following:

 The Secretary of State for Defense is the highest body of the Department responsible for the direction, promotion and management of weapons and material policies, and for the research, development and industrial, economic, infrastructure, environmental and systems, technologies and security of information innovation in the field of Defence.

 Apart from these, SEDEF can carry out all those functions delegated to it by the Minister of Defense.